-The Best Shovel Buying Guide 2018
+The Best Shovel Buying Guide

 spades and shovels are.
-Shovel history started 12,000 years ago, and since today, nothing much have changed.
-Humans still use it to dig, throw, clean and do other things, but only one thing that has changed – 12,000 years ago they used bones as a shovel.
-In nowadays we use plastic, metal, and other materials as shovels.
+The history of the shovel goes back 12,000 years, and since then, nothing much has changed.
+Humans still use it to dig, throw, clean, and do other things, but only one thing has changed – 12,000 years ago, they used bones as a shovel.
+Nowadays we use plastic, metal, and other materials as shovels.

 Post hole diggers

-Drain spades are one hell of a tool.
-Especially if you have a beautiful and existing garden.
-With this spade, you can dig small holes, trenches or transplant small plants or shrubs.
-You can do very precise digging with this spade.
-I used drain spade to dig a trench for my mother’s decorative sidewalk (not really for walking).
-It’s great because you don’t damage soil or grass where the sidewalk will not be and for transplanting plants – you will not damage other plant roots.
-I’m using this spade for working also – I work as an electrician, so I’m digging trenches for electricity cables.
+Drain spades are one hell of a tool, especially if you have a beautiful and existing garden.
+This is the best shovel for digging holes, trenches or if you want to transplant small plants or shrubs.
+You can do very precise digging with this tool. used a drain spade to dig a trench for my mother’s decorative sidewalk (not really for walking).
+It’s great because you don’t damage soil or grass where the sidewalk will not be in and for transplanting plants, you will not damage other plant’s roots.
+I use this spade for work as well.
+As an electrician, I sometimes dig trenches for electric cables.
 Perfect!

 Scoop Shovels (Throwing shovels)

 This type of shovel is mostly used to move materials, like soil, leaves, debris, snow, grain, etc. Shovels made from plastic are used for snow and are known as snow shovels.
 Aluminum shovels are for mowing grain and food for animals or making flour.
 Steel shovels are used to move debris and other hard materials because it’s hard to damage.
 In the common garden shovel tool list, you will need a winter shovel (if you have winter where you live) and steel shovel for debris or other hard materials.
 Remember, a steel shovel is quite heavy, and while you can use one that is made from aluminum, it will break easier and will start to twist or warp over time.